azhao1981/system-design-primer/README.md

 > Learn from the community.

-Feel free to submit pull requests to help:
+Feel(试) free to submit pull requests to help:

 * Fix errors
 * Improve sections